pranayat/today-i-learned/grpc_errors.md

   ```

   ```
-  // Server returns
-  return status.Error(codes.NotFound, "product not found")
+  // Server returns a status compatible error with gRPC code and message return status.Error(codes.NotFound, "product not found")
   ```
   ```
-  // Serialized as
-  message Status {
+  // gRPC serealizes this as Status message Status {
   int32 code = 1;
   string message = 2;
   repeated google.protobuf.Any details = 3;
   }

+  // if server had returned errors.New("product not found"), code would be set to Unknown
   ```

   ```
-  // Client deserializes this
-  st, ok: status.FromError(err)
+  // Client deserializes this to get Status type st, ok: status.FromError(err)
   ```